Self-build mortgages explained – what to expect in 2026

 Will I be eligible for a self build mortgage?

-Where you intend to live while you build will have an impact on your affordability to borrow monies to build your dream home.
+Where you intend to live while you build will have an impact on your affordability to borrow money to build your dream home.
 For instance, the monthly rental payments or mortgage payments (if you intend to stay in your existing home) will have an impact on your affordability calculation.

 Some lenders will accept you making upfront rental payments, which will not have an impact on your monthly income versus expenditure.